How To Migrate

 I send emails from multiple subdomains.
 Should I verify each of them?

-Yes.
-To comply with email authentication requirements, you need to verify each of your domains in Mailtrap.
+Yes, to comply with email authentication requirements, you need to verify each of your domains.

 How many domains can I have in Mailtrap?